juanmnl/vs-hydra/README.md

 # README

-## Hail Hydra! v2 is here _(This is a port of my atom's syntax theme "hydra")_ :D
+## Hail Hydra! v2 is here :D

-Hail Hydra! v2 is here with some big changes!
-Hope you like it. :D
+V2 is here with some big changes!
+Hope you like them. :D _(This was a port of my atom's syntax theme "hydra" (link on bottom) but I have taken this one a bit forward)_

 You can help develop this theme further by contributing to the github repo.